dfintel25/smart-store-derekfintel/OLAP/README.md

 ### Project Intro
 This README covers an overiew of a brief OLAP (Online Analytical Processing) project.

-### Preliminary Setup Steps
 ### 1. The Business Goal
 ```
 For this project we wanted to access specific tables within our 'smart_sales.db' to generate business insights pertinent to supporting potential advertising and product development strategies.

 In particular, we sought to leverage our tools to generate understandings of:
 - What are the total sales per day of the week?
-- What are the total sales per day of the PER a given region?
+- What are the total sales per day PER a given region?
 - What are the total sales per day of a given product?
 ```
 ### 2. Data Source